 Chicken and Waffles

-This chicken and waffles recipe is a little late to the table, we made it over this past sugar season and ate it as a brunch during a pause in the sap run.
-Everyone was satisfied with the results and has been asking when we’re going to have it again, which prompted me to get around to writing this recipe to share with you all.
+This chicken and waffles recipe is a little late to the table, we made it over this past sugar season, and ate it as a brunch during a pause in the sap run.
+Everyone was satisfied with the results and has been asking when we plan to serve it again.
 We combined our Nashville Hot Chicken and Belgian Waffle recipes, with a few tweaks and variations to bring this recipe to the finish line.
-Don’t worry, if spicy isn’t your thing just skip the hot chicken sauce.
+Don’t worry, if spicy isn’t your thing, just skip the hot chicken sauce.

 Where did chicken and waffles originate?